established in 1994

 Further southwest on Pinto Basin Road is the Ocotillo Patch.
 Ocotillos are a spiny desert shrub that bloom beautiful reddish orange blooms after rain in the spring, summer and fall.
 Unless you know how much precipitation the park has received, there’s a chance the Ocotillos will look brown.
 Still, it must be beautiful when they are all blooming.

-What Else is There To Do?
+What Else is There To Do in the Park?

 Hiking isn’t the only thing to do in the park.
 Joshua Tree has an abundance of unpaved roads.
 If you have a four wheel drive, you can explore much more of the park.
 Geology Road is an 18 miles unpaved road with 16 stops that make up a self guided tour of the different geological features.